|This is an unofficial version.

 "commercial applicator" means a person other than a person exempted by the regulations who applies pesticides or fertilizers for a fee, charge or other valuable consideration; (« applicateur commercial »)

-"commercial manure applicator" means a person who transports manure, or applies it to land, for a fee, charge or other valuable consideration; (« applicateur professionnel de déjections »)
+"commercial manure applicator" means a person who applies manure to land, for a fee, charge or other valuable consideration; (« applicateur professionnel de déjections »)

 "committee" means an Advisory Committee appointed pursuant to subsection 6(1); (« Comité »)